FaulhaC/atit2_2018/assignments/assignment_1.md

 # F Linear regression BOSTON
 _5 points_

-Train a logistic regression model on the BOSTON dataset to predict median values of houses.
+Train a linear regression model on the BOSTON dataset to predict median values of houses.
 Test it on the test set.
 Show the code how you did it!
 What dependent variables (columns) have the biggest influence?

 # G Logistic regression MNIST